juju-solutions/bundle-kubernetes-core/README.md

 ### Scaling Etcd

 Etcd is used as a key-value store for the Kubernetes cluster.
-For reliability the bundle defaults to three instances in this cluster.
+The bundle defaults to one instance in this cluster.

-For more scalability, we recommend between 3 and 9 etcd nodes.
+For reliability and more scalability, we recommend between 3 and 9 etcd nodes.
 If you want to add more nodes:

 ```
 juju add-unit etcd